 This news story, published in the 1950s well before the existence of the vaccine, disagrees with Dr. Sears’ off-handed dismissal of the dangers of measles epidemics.

-And is measles like chicken pox?
+And is measles similar to chickenpox?
 Let’s compare the harms pre-vaccine:

 Chickenpox can harm you, but measles is much more likely to.

 Dr. Bob is right that measles won’t spread through the United States and “kill people left and right” – mostly because most children are vaccinated.
 Get enough cases, however, and it will kill, and cause additional extensive suffering.
 Suffering that is preventable.
 Not giving his patients the full facts about that suffering – in fact, downplaying the rate of complication and the risk of death – is unfair towards them.
 It’s actively misleading them.

 Dr. Bob is also failing his duty by not reminding his patients that this suffering can be prevented.
 We have an extremely effective–99% of people who get two doses will have long term protection (pdf)–and extremely safe vaccine against it.
 A vaccine many of Dr. Bob’s patients choose to delay or not get for their young children – something his post will encourage them in.